 One thing I know about our Father – God won’t let our foolishness go too long without ordering our steps toward correction.
 Life happens, people and situations change.
 And now, what once was a flash flood of Control becomes a flash drought of “it’s out of my hands!”

-Recently, I entered my personal control drought stage when I dropped my youngest off to college.
+I remember one of my personal control drought stages when I dropped my youngest off to college.
 Can you say there’s nothing but desert and sand spurs now where rivers of control once flowed freely?